-This is the study of word formation, the internal structures of words, and the rules governing their formation.
-In morphology, we study morphological processes.
+Morphology can be regarded as the study of word formation, the internal structures of words, and the rules governing their formation.
+We study morphological processes in morphology.

 Morphological processes: The morphological process of the English Language is varied.
-It ranges from affixation methods, compounding, blending, clipping, invention methods, acronyms, etc.
+They can derived from affixation, compounding, blending, clipping, invention methods, acronyms, etc.

-Affixation: It is a method of adding a prefix or a suffix to the root word to form a new word and a new meaning.
-The process can be divided into two, namely: Prefixation (Prefix) and Suffixation (suffix).
+Affixation: Affixation is a process of adding a prefix or a suffix to the root word to form a new word and a new meaning.
+The process of affixation can be divided into prefixation (prefix) and suffixation (suffix).

 A prefix is a group of letters added to the front of a root word that changes its meaning and so builds a new word and new meaning.
 For example: